Skip to main content

 For broader workflow context, see The Best Project Management Tools for Freelance Designers.

 If you use escrow, decide when you introduce it and keep that timing consistent.
 Clients should hear the same payment process on the call, in the proposal, and at handoff.
-This section is a practical template, not a benchmark claim.
-The grounding pack here does not support escrow-specific performance rules, screening predictors, or outcome guarantees.
+Treat this as a practical workflow, not a benchmark claim or a guarantee that escrow will predict client behavior.

 Set the payment path and repeat it in the same order every time: